Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 - Not bringing enough cash to Argentina.
 ATM limits and card acceptance issues can leave you short.
 Bring USD.

 - Underestimating UV at altitude.
 Apply SPF 50 every 2 hours.
-The ozone layer is thinner in the Southern Hemisphere, and altitude intensifies UV exposure.
+The ozone layer is thinner in the Southern Hemisphere and altitude intensifies UV exposure.
+This is not like skiing in the Alps.

 - Expecting Alpine-level infrastructure.
 Calibrate expectations.
 The mountains are incredible; the chairlifts are not.

 - Not checking road conditions (Chile).
 The switchback road to Tres Valles resorts can close after heavy snow.
-Have a contingency plan.
+Have a contingency plan before driving up.

 Ready to Go?

 South America skiing is one of the great adventures in world skiing — less predictable than the Alps, less polished than the Rockies, but genuinely unlike anything else.
-The Andes deliver terrain, scenery, and (in Argentina) value that you can't get anywhere in the Northern Hemisphere.
+The 2026 season is running now through October, with the best conditions building through July and holding through August.

 Start with our complete guide to South American ski resorts for detailed breakdowns of every resort.
 If you're choosing between countries, our Chile vs Argentina comparison will help you decide.
+If you're building a trip around Buenos Aires or Santiago city time, our city + ski planning guide covers the logistics.
 And when you're ready to pick your mountain, browse the Mountain Marker resort directory to compare options side by side.